NousResearch/Open-Reasoning-Tasks/README.md

 Welcome to the **LLM Reasoning Task Collection** repository!
 This project is an open collaboration to create a comprehensive master list of reasoning tasks that can teach, elicit, or show reasoning samples to large language models (LLMs) for training purposes.

+# Synthetic Reasoning Tasks

+These tasks, contained in the `synthetic-tasks` folder, are identical in all respects to the standard reasoning tasks, except that they are generated synthetically using a consensus-based method with multiple LLMs.
+A single source model generates a task with examples, and if those examples are solvable by multiple different LLMs, the task is considered valid.
+This generally selects for correct solutions, but does impair the ability to generate tasks that are difficult for LLMs to solve.
+Therefore, the majority of synthetic tasks are quite easy.

 ## Contents

 - [Open-Reasoning-Tasks](#open-reasoning-tasks)